 If the loss occurs in the first trimester, the surviving twin will usually be born without further complications.
 However, if it happens in the later stages of pregnancy, the remaining twin could be at increased risk of cerebral palsy.

 Vanishing Twin Syndrome can also lead to significant obstetric difficulties.
-The mum will have to be closely watched for signs of bleeding, infection, premature labor, and other complications.
+The mum will have to be closely watched for signs of bleeding, infection, preterm labor, and other complications.
 Some studies suggest that there is also a greater risk for low birth weight and health issues later in life for the surviving twin.

 Many parents struggle to cope after a Vanishing Twin Syndrome diagnosis.
 If you’re one of these parents, know that it’s perfectly okay to feel confused, angry, and sad over the loss while also feeling joy and excitement over the coming birth of the surviving twin.